Article at a Glance:

 - Most electrolyte products don't contain enough sodium to replenish sodium reserves for serious exercisers.

-- Re-Lyte electrolyte drink mix has the ideal micronutrient blend that includes 1,000mg of sodium.
+- Re-Lyte Electrolyte Mix has an ideal micronutrient blend that includes 810 mg of sodium.

 You take exercise seriously.
 The nearest CrossFit gym is like your version of the Cheers bar.
 You wake up at dawn every morning to train for a marathon (even the mornings when it’s cold and wet and your dog is cuddling with you under the blanket).
 You spend hours a day perfecting Lotus Pose, King Pigeon Pose, Peacock Pose, and all the other poses that make you look more like a Stretch Armstrong doll than a human.